LeAD-M3D: Leveraging Asymmetric Distillation for Real-Time Monocular 3D Detection: Method: Accurate Real-Time M3D

-\subsection{Overview}
+\subsubsection{Overview.}

-Prior \ac{M3D} methods largely optimize accuracy, while run-time efficiency is often secondary.
-We address this by introducing \textbf{\acf{leadddd}}, a novel \ac{M3D} method built on YOLOv10~\cite{yolov10}.
-As shown in \cref{fig:method_overview} (b), we follow~\cite{monolss} and extend YOLOv10 with standard 3D detection heads, \ie 3D offset, 3D dimension, orientation, depth and depth uncertainty heads, a postprocessing pipeline, and 3D losses.
-This baseline establishes an efficient architectural foundation for \ac{M3D}, which we denote as \baseline.
+Prior M3D methods largely optimize accuracy, while runtime efficiency is often secondary.
+We address this by introducing LeAD-M3D, \textbf{Le}veraging \textbf{A}symmetric \textbf{D}istillation for Real-Time \textbf{M}onocular \textbf{3}D \textbf{D}etection, a novel M3D method built on YOLOv10~\cite{yolov10}.
+As shown in \cref{fig:method_overview}b, we follow~\cite{monolss} and extend YOLOv10 with standard 3D detection heads (\ie, 3D offset, 3D dimension, orientation, depth, and uncertainty heads), a postprocessing pipeline, and 3D losses.
+This baseline establishes an efficient architectural foundation for M3D, which we denote as \baseline.
 We show more details in the supplementary material.
-As shown in~\cref{fig:method_overview} (a), our overall pipeline further extends the baseline \ac{M3D} model with three proposed components. \textbf{\ac{distill}} enhances standard \ac{KD} techniques by integrating a novel augmentation-based denoising task. \textbf{\ac{tal}} lifts the standard 2D prediction-to-ground truth assignment to 3D space.
-Finally, \textbf{\ac{cgi}} reduces head FLOPs during inference without impacting the predictions.
+Our overall pipeline (\cf \cref{fig:method_overview}a) further extends the baseline M3D model with three proposed components.
+A2D2 enhances standard KD techniques by integrating a novel augmentation-based denoising task.
+CM$_{\text{3D}}$ lifts the standard 2D prediction-to-ground truth assignment to 3D space.
+Finally, CGI$_{\text{3D}}$ reduces head FLOPs during inference without impacting the predictions.